MSAL Android Sample Microsoft Graph API Sample

 Add Platform, then select

 - The Redirect URI produced is needed when making Auth requests.
-If you're using MSAL, it will be automatically constructed by the library.
+If you're using MSAL, it will be automatically constructed by the library unless you do a custom configuration.

 Steps to Run